gtmshrm/CS231n-CNN-for-Visual-Recognition/lectures/lec_2.md

 **Another interpretation of a linear classifier**

 Using linear classifier on CIFAR-10 dataset, each class is linearly separated across the 3072 dimensional pixel space.
-This can be seen below.
+This can be interpreted as shown below.

 ![8](/lectures/img/lec_2/8.png)